CADViewer/cadviewer-testapp-react-01/README.md

 The repository contains a full setup of CADViewer with React.

+Download and from the folder run:

+		sudo npm install

 ## This package contains

 1: [CADViewer script library](https://www.npmjs.com/package/cadviewer)  - [npm](https://www.npmjs.com/package/cadviewer) installed into ClientApp as part of React JS front-end.